Leody Taveras Player Props: Rangers vs. Padres

-Leody Taveras -- .162 average over his past 10 games -- will be in action for the Texas Rangers against the San Diego Padres, with Joe Musgrove on the hill, on July 28 at 9:40 PM ET.
+The Texas Rangers and Leody Taveras (.289 slugging percentage over his past 10 games, including one homer), take on starting pitcher Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-He collected three RBI (going 2-for-5 with ) in his last game against the Astros.
+He had a one-hit performance in his previous game (1-for-4) against the Padres.

 Leody Taveras Game Info & Props vs. the Padres